DigitalKitchenZone/interface/README.md

 # @coolcatchain/interface

-Typescript libraries for the Stargaze ecosystem.
+Typescript libraries for the CoolCat network.

 ## Packages